World traveler Clown Tom Bolton

 I had wanted to take a night train from Hyderabad to Hospet but one had to make reservations days in advance so I got an evening bus to Bijapur, which was a nightmare.
 There was a lot of aggression at the chaotic station, seemed some buses were cancelled because of fuel shortages and I even saw people surrounding a prostate body but I thought it wise not to get involved.

-Bijapur has an old fort complex, old city and the following images of the Ibrahim Rauza Mausoleum, which is an extensive complex surrounded by gardens.
+Bijapur in the mean time also known as Vijayapurahas has an old fort complex, old city and the following images of the Ibrahim Rauza Mausoleum.
+It is an extensive complex surrounded by gardens.
 There was a museum but it was closed.
 The city seemed very relaxed compared to Hyderabad, more people riding around in oxen drawn carts than cars.
 I rented a bike for the day to get around and felt relieved not to have to hassle with buses or rickshaw drivers.
 Did have one guy walk by and shout “Saddam Hussein” – guess he must have mistaken me for some guy named Hussein just like everyone in the Philippines mistook me for their friend Joe and the Indonesians for that “hey mister” character.

 Bijapur residents friendly

 People in Bijapur seemed friendly and this grandmother was proud to show off her grandchild.
-Sisters posing for the tourist.
-Such colorful costumes.
+Some of my favorite portraits are from this area as people wore such colorful costumes.

 Bijapur train station